Measuring Online Behavior Change with Observational Studies: a Review: Introduction

-Such complexity has led to a wealth of work that approaches the investigation of behavior change from multiple angles both methodologically and theoretically.
+Identifying behavior shifts from online media is a challenging task due to the diverse range of practices people use online, and to the complex and partial ways in which these shifts can surface from digital footprints.
+Furthermore, since the first developments of behaviorism, there has been a proliferation of theoretical frameworks on behavior change~\cite{hull_principles_1943,rogers_diffusion_2014,prochaska_transtheoretical_2020} which contributes to shaping a nuanced and multi-faceted scenario.
+Such complexity has led to a wealth of work that approaches the investigation of online behavior and its change from multiple angles both methodologically and theoretically.
 Nevertheless, a comprehensive characterization of this research domain remains absent.
-As a result, three critical questions are worth considering: \begin{enumerate}[leftmargin=*,label=\textbf{Q\arabic*.}] \item What types of behavioral changes have been explored in online behavioral studies, and on which platforms? \item What techniques are most frequently used to quantify behavioral change from digital data? \item What are the theoretical frameworks on behavior change that have been used in support of online empirical studies? \end{enumerate}
+As a result, three critical questions are worth considering: \begin{enumerate}[leftmargin=*,label=\textbf{Q\arabic*.}] \item What types of behavior and behavior change have been explored in online observational studies, and on which platforms? \item What techniques are most frequently used to quantify behavior and behavior change from digital data? \item What are the theoretical frameworks on behavior change that have been used in support of online empirical studies? \end{enumerate}